 I am a filmmaker, daily videomaker, diary keeper, video artist, reader, writer, teacher, question asker, raw nerve, hot spring hopper, product of the suburbs of New York and DIY culture of the 90s, and friend to many.
 My involvement with the post-9/11 “War on Terror” spurred my work with prison and police abolitionist movements.
 I am the recipient of numerous grants, awards, and residencies and I exhibit work in theaters, community spaces, galleries, campgrounds, storefronts, the sides of bridges, and many other venues.
 I see movies in actual movie theaters.
 I like old cameras.
 I eat pancakes at a diner at least once a week.
-I am a Professor of Art at Portland State University in Portland, Oregon.
+Originally from Poughkeepsie, New York, I earned an MFA from the Department of Media Study at the University at Buffalo, and a BS in Communication from Cornell University.
+I am currently a Professor of Art at Portland State University in Portland, Oregon.

 Reach out: julieperini@gmail.com